 At the 25 July meeting, the Council noted that six additional questions had been received by the deadline for submission of questions for that meeting, but unfortunately, they had not been forwarded to the Leader/relevant Lead Councillors until the afternoon of the meeting.
-Therefore, no written response to the questions could be prepared for inclusion on the Order Paper for that meeting, and Council was informed that a formal response from the Leader/relevant Lead Councillor to each of the questions would be circulated to all councillors after the meeting.
+Therefore, no written response to the questions could be prepared for inclusion on the Order Paper for that meeting, and Council was informed that a formal response from the Leader/relevant Lead Councillors after the meeting.
 That response was sent, by email, to all councillors on 2 August 2023.